sevkel/phonon_transport/README.md

 T_max= #upper bound for thermal conductance integral kappa_grid_points= #number of grid point in thermal conductance integral

+[Eigenchannel]
+eigenchannel=True (True: Eigenchannels are calculated.
+See comment) every_nth=1 (for all, -1 for none.
+Specifies number of plotted eigenchannels in data_path/transport_channels.pdf) channel_max=3 (number of plotted and stored eigenchannels.
+All channels are calculated)

 [Data Output]
 plot_g=True #plot surface green function